 - The Data container will be created the first time the backup job runs.

 - If separate backup jobs use the same location, the first job to run will create the Data container and the next job will see a container and use that one (it will not try to create another).

 Restores from a Data container

-To perform a recovery you need a bootable media to start your computer, and an image backup that the bootable media can use to recover your operating system, data and applications.
-System Protection can create the image backup used in the recovery process.
-If your System Protection backup is in a Data container, RecoverAssist can be used to mount the Data container as part of the recovery process.
+System Protection image backups are used in recoveries.
+If your System Protection backup is in a Data container, RecoverAssist can mount the Data container as part of the recovery process.

 To use a Data container in a Recovery: